vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

 Today we are announcing two new major additions to the Graphcool platform: Graphcool CLI and Functions.
 Together, these features enable you to extend your GraphQL API in new and powerful ways while introducing a significantly improved development workflow.

-## A Local Development Workflow with the Graphcool CLI
+## Local development workflow using the Graphcool CLI

 We have consistently received feedback from our developer community that while working with the web-based Graphcool Console is easy, more advanced tools are required to manage projects as they grow in complexity.